 When expanding your company’s presence in a new country, you need to ensure compliance both in your employment contracts and benefit guarantees.
 These involve social security contributions, sick leave, health insurance, and unemployment, to name a few.
-In France, benefits can be guaranteed by labor law and national legislation, as well as collective agreements with trade unions or workers’ councils.
+In Finland, benefits can be guaranteed by labor law and national legislation, as well as collective agreements with trade unions or workers’ councils.

 Our guide will explain what benefits and employee compensation are guaranteed, and what can be modified, for any employer who wishes to expand their business into France.

 In Finland, compensation laws are largely governed by the Employment Contracts Act, the Working Time Act and supplementary legislation covering such as holidays, sick leave, maternity benefits and allowances, privacy in the workplace and more.

 Additionally, trade union and collective agreements also set minimums within specific sectors of the economy and for particular benefits, to ensure that employees are treated the same as others in that sector.
 For example, there is no national minimum wage in Finland, and this is set by collective agreements per sector.